wal-g/wal-g/docs/PostgreSQL.md

 ```
 If the parameter value is NOMETADATA or not specified, it will fallback to default setting (no wal metadata generation)

+* `WALG_ALIVE_CHECK_INTERVAL`

+To control how frequently WAL-G will check if Postgres is alive during the backup-push.
+If the check fails, backup-push terminates.

+Examples:
+- `0` - disable the alive checks (default value)
+- `10s` - check every 10 seconds
+- `10m` - check every 10 minutes

 Usage
 -----